 Outlook and guidance

-Based on no material change in current market conditions, FUM growth already achieved in FY21 and assuming the COVID-19 operating environment does not deteriorate markedly from here, FY21 guidance is for post-tax OEPS of 51.0cps.
-FY21 distribution per security guidance is for 6% growth over FY20.
+Based on no material adverse change in current market conditions, FY22 earnings guidance is for post-tax OEPS of no less than 75cps.
+FY22 distribution per security guidance is for 6% growth over FY21.

-Finally, thank you to all our tenant and investor customers for continuing to be part of our Charter Hall Group community.
+Finally, thank you to all our investors and tenants for continuing to be part of our Charter Hall Group community.